PerssonAlbin/lab-1_PA2577_KUB/README.md

 - **Caching and Load Balancing:** Performance can be improved and latency reduced byby strategically caching responses. xxx
 - **Rate Limiting & Throttling:** Automatic scaling can be dangerous without enforced limits. especially in systems accessible by many.

-## Conclusion & Future Work --------------------xxx
+## Conclusion & Future Work
-- Summarize the key points of the architecture and its purpose.
-- Highlight potential areas for improvement (e.g., additional microservices, enhanced observability, advanced security measures).
+- Highlight potential areas for improvement (e.g., additional microservices, enhanced observability, advanced security measures). xxx

-- Emphasize the flexibility and scalability the current design offers for future growth.
+The resource intensive AI microservices can easily be extended to allow for more functionality in the webapp.
+If a new frontend is desired, nuxt can be easily swapped for another framework without without affecting the AI microservices.

 ## Getting Started (Optional)
 - **Prerequisites:** Tools and versions required.